-A field player (including a defender) or a goal keeper outside its own penalty box that touches the ball with its arms/hands will be subject to the standard removal penalty and the ball is to be replaced at the point where it contacted the arms/hands of the offending robot.
+Playing with arms/hands occurs when a field player (including a defender) or a goal keeper outside its own penalty box moves its arms/hands to touch the ball (except during a fall or get-up).
+A robot playing with arms/hands will be subject to the standard removal penalty and the ball will be replaced at the point where it contacted the arms/hands of the offending robot.
 If an own goal is scored as a result, the goal should count and the player should not be penalized.